 - b) Income taxes: The major tax jurisdictions for the Company is Netherlands.
 Significant judgments are involved in determining the provision for income taxes including judgment on whether tax positions are probable of being sustained in tax assessments.
 A tax assessment can involve complex issues, which can only be resolved over extended time periods. - c) Deferred taxes: Deferred tax is recorded on temporary differences between the tax bases of assets and liabilities and their carrying amounts, at the rates that have been enacted or substantively enacted at the reporting date.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable profits during the periods in which those temporary differences and tax loss carry-forwards become deductible.
-The Company considers the expected reversal of deferred tax liabilities and projected future taxable income in making this assessment.
-The amount of the deferred tax assets considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carry-forward period are reduced. - d) Expected credit losses on financial assets: The impairment provisions of financial assets are based on assumptions about risk of default and expected timing of collection.
-The Company uses judgment in making these assumptions and selecting the inputs to the impairment calculation, based on the Company's history of collections, customer's creditworthiness, existing market conditions as well as forward looking estimates at the end of each reporting period. - e) Useful lives of property, plant and equipment: The Company depreciates property, plant and equipment on a straight-line basis over estimated useful lives of the assets.
+The Company considers the expected reversal of deferred tax assets considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carry-forward period are reduced. - d) Expected credit losses on financial assets: The impairment provisions of financial assets are based on assumptions about risk of default and expected timing of collection.
+The Company uses judgment in making these assumptions and selecting the inputs to the impairment calculation, based on the Company's history of collections, customer's creditworthiness, existing market conditions as well as forward looking estimates at the end of each reporting period. - e) Useful lives of property, plant and equipment: The Company depreciates property, plant and equipment on written down value basis over estimated useful lives of the assets.
 The charge in respect of periodic depreciation is derived based on an estimate of an asset's expected useful life and the expected residual value at the end of its life.
 The lives are based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such as changes in technology.
 The estimated useful life is reviewed at least annually. - f) Leases: Ind AS 116 defines a lease term as the non-cancellable period for which the lessee has the right to use an underlying asset including optional periods, when an entity is reasonably certain to exercise an option to extend (or not to terminate) a lease.
 The Company considers all relevant facts and circumstances that create an economic incentive for the lessee to exercise the option when determining the lease term.
 The option to extend the lease term is included in the lease term, if it is reasonably certain that the lessee would exercise the option.
-The Company reassesses the option when significant events or changes in circumstances occur that are within the control of the lessee. - g) Impact of COVID-19 (pandemic): The Company basis its assessment believes that the probability of the occurrence of forecasted transactions is not impacted by COVID-19.
-However, the impact of COVID-19 remains uncertain and may be different from what we have estimated as of the date of approval of these financial statements and the Company will continue to closely monitor any material changes to future economic conditions.
+The Company reassesses the option when significant events or changes in circumstances occur that are within the control of the lessee.